To invite me to a festival, school or other event, contact Booked Out Speakers Agency.

 If you’re struggling to find a copy of a particular book, I’m the worst person to ask.
 I cannot help you.
 Ask your local bookseller for advice instead.
 Or, if you don’t have one, you might try abebooks.com.

-For any other questions, you can contact @jackheathwriter on social media—but please read the FAQ below first, and be aware that I’m very busy!
+For any other questions, you can try the social media—but please read the FAQ below first, and be aware that I’m very busy!
 (Sorry.)

 It’s also a good idea to subscribe to the newsletter.
 You’ll get a free ebook!

 Q: Where do you get your ideas?

 A: Lots of places.
 I read a lot of non-fiction.
 Often I imitate novels that I’ve enjoyed.
 Sometimes I’m watching bad movies and imagining how I might fix them.
 The most important ingredient is boredom.
 The ideas need room to grow.

 Q: How old were you when you wrote your first book?